Xanthelasma Removal in London

 - Risks associated with surgery more general including anaesthetic reactions and blood clots

-Excess skin particularly in the upper eyelids around the Xanthelasma
+- You have excess skin in the upper eyelids around the Xanthelasma

-A Tricholoacetic acid peel has been tried and has not been successful in removing the Xanthelasma entirely
+- Tricholoracetic acid peel has been tried and has not been successful in removing the Xanthelasma entirely,

-An instant removal of the Xanthelasma is required
+- Need an instant removal of the Xanthelasma.

-Xanthelasma removal with surgery is usually done as a day case where you can go home the same day.
-Your surgeon will inject anaesthetic into your eyelids to numb the area and you can also have medication through a drip to help you relax.
+Xanthelasma removal surgery is usually performed as an outpatient procedure, meaning you can go home the same day.
+Before the procedure begins, your surgeon will inject local anesthetic into the eyelids to numb the area, and you may be given medication through an IV to help you relax.
+You can see previous cases before and after

 After surgery you may temporarily experience: